 Challenge 1.
 Health risks for some groups of patients

 Healthcare is a specific industry because it’s about human life and health – the stakes are high.
-Therefore, the introduction of new digital products to the market in this area entails certain limitations.
+Therefore, introducing new digital products to the market in this area entails certain limitations.
 For this reason, developing an MVP is not always recommended.
-Especially in the case of acute diseases, difficult health conditions, or severe medical cases, there must be other solutions considered.
-In cases where a patient needs urgent medical support, they should use professional, well-tested software rather than relying on MVP.
+Especially in the case of acute diseases, complex health conditions, or severe medical cases, there must be other solutions considered.
+In cases where patients need urgent medical support, they should use professional, well-tested software rather than relying on MVP.
 What kind of applications can be safely approached with MVPs then?

 - wearable medical devices,

 - apps supporting healthy lifestyle, providing reliable content, tips or advice,

 - meditation applications,

 - apps for healthy lifestyle management and health condition monitoring (wellness&fitness, diet, rehydration control, heartbeat or temperature trackers).